What does a Marketing Representative do?

 How to become a Marketing Representative?

-- Gain practical experience.
-Internships, part-time jobs, or volunteer work in marketing can be very helpful.
+- Gain experience.
+Working in related roles can provide valuable experience.
+Internships or entry-level jobs in marketing or sales can be very helpful.

 - Build a professional network.
-Attend industry events, join professional groups, and connect with others on LinkedIn.
+Connecting with industry professionals can open doors to job opportunities.
+Attend industry events, join professional groups, and use LinkedIn to expand the network.

 How long does it take to become a Marketing Representative?